airdrophoki2025/testnet-vapps/submissions/gaming/airdrophoki2025.md

 timestamp: "2025-09-03"
 Developer

+Developer

-Name: Murphy
+Name: airdrophoki2025

 GitHub: @airdrophoki2025

 Discord: airdrophoki2025

-Experience: Beginner developer who enjoys experimenting with web games and frontend design.
-Curious about how simple browser projects can grow into something fun and creative.
+Experience: Beginner developer passionate about experimenting with browser games and frontend design.
+Exploring how simple projects can grow into creative, fun experiences within the Soundness ecosystem.

-Project
-Name & Category
+Project Title & Category

 Project: Soundness Puzzle

-Category: gaming
+Category: Gaming

-Description
+Summary

-Soundness Puzzle is a small browser game where players drag and drop tiles to complete an image.
+PuzzlePlay is a lightweight browser game where players drag and drop tiles to complete an image.
-It’s built with plain HTML, CSS, and JavaScript, and can run instantly in any browser — no installs, no wallets, no accounts.
+Built with plain HTML, CSS, and JavaScript, it runs instantly in any browser — no installs, no wallets, and no accounts required.

-The idea is to keep it simple and enjoyable while showing that vApps don’t always need heavy blockchain logic.
+The goal is to highlight that vApps don’t always need complex blockchain logic.
+Even small, playful projects can provide value by delivering enjoyable user experiences while still fitting into the Soundness Layer vision.
-Sometimes, a clean design and a fun mechanic are enough to make people smile and still fit into the Soundness ecosystem.

-SL Integration

-Doesn’t use complex onchain logic.

-Shows that Soundness Layer can also host lightweight, frontend-only projects.

-Focus is on user experience and creativity rather than technical complexity.

-Technical
+Problem

+Most Web3 projects focus heavily on technical complexity, leaving casual users behind.
+There is a lack of fun, instantly accessible apps that show the lighter side of decentralized ecosystems.

+Solution

+Soundness Puzzle demonstrates how simple, frontend-only games can thrive on the Soundness Layer.
+It emphasizes design, creativity, and instant accessibility while serving as an example of how the platform can also host lightweight, fun-first vApps.

-Architecture
+Technical Architecture

-Fully client-side, runs in the browser.

-Responsive layout for desktop and mobile.

-Stack

 Frontend: HTML, CSS, JavaScript

-Backend: None
+Backend: None (fully client-side)

-Blockchain: Not required
+Blockchain: Not required for initial version

 Storage: Local assets

+Compatibility: Responsive layout for desktop and mobile

 Features

-Drag-and-drop puzzle pieces.
+Drag-and-drop puzzle mechanics

-Smooth animations and simple polish.
+Smooth animations and polish

-Works on both desktop and mobile.
+Works seamlessly on both desktop and mobile

+Potential for expansion (themes, win screen, multiplayer, verifiable gameplay)

+SL Integration

+Highlights that Soundness Layer is versatile — not only for complex DeFi or infra tools, but also for creative, lightweight projects.

+Proof that frontend-first experiments can engage users and expand the community.

+Opens the door for later integration of multiplayer or verifiable gameplay powered by Soundness.

-Timeline
+Roadmap & Timeline

 PoC (2–4 weeks)

 Basic puzzle mechanics

 Responsive layout

 Simple styling and animations

 MVP (4–8 weeks)

- Different puzzle themes
+Multiple puzzle themes

- Clean, production-ready version
+Polished production-ready version

- Small extras like win screen or level transitions
+Extras such as win screen and level transitions

+Future Ideas

+Multiplayer support

+Onchain verifiable gameplay

+User-generated puzzle packs

 Innovation

-Instant play: just open and start.
+Instant play: open and start without barriers.

-Lightweight but neat: built with very minimal tech.
+Lightweight but engaging: built with minimal stack, yet fun.

-Expands the idea of vApps beyond complex systems — fun-first projects can matter too.

-Anything else?

-This project is mainly a way for me to learn and get involved.
-I want to keep it fun and light, but I’m also excited to see how far it can go with feedback from the community.
-Later on, I’d like to try adding multiplayer or verifiable gameplay once the basics are working well.
+Expands vApp definition: showcases that fun-first projects also bring value to the Soundness ecosystem.

 Contact

 Email: airdrophoki2025@gmail.com

-Checklist before submitting:

- All fields completed

- GitHub username matches PR author

- SL integration explained

- Timeline is realistic